gilest/mailer_fragment_caching/README.md

 Use Rails fragment caching from within your mailers.

-Very much a work in progress, I have only used tried it with Rails 4.0.0 and Ruby 2.
+Very much a work in progress, apparently works in Rails 3.2 and Rails 4.

 # Installation